-In this article of our winter travel series, we invited our fellow blogger Carla Vianna of Travel By Carla Vianna to present the best things to do in New York City in Winter.
+In this article of our winter travel series, we partnered with our fellow blogger Carla Vianna of Travel By Carla Vianna to present some of the most fun things to do in NYC in Winter.
 We are completely convinced, what about you?

 No matter the season, a visit to New York City is always a good idea.
-New York is the kind of destination that attracts visitors all year long, but if there’s one season that truly brings magic to the city, it’s winter.
+New York is the kind of destination that attracts visitors all year long, but if there’s one season that genuinely brings magic to the city, it’s winter.

 New York’s ornate holiday displays are reason alone to visit NYC in the winter months.
 Cozy afternoons in West Village cafes and snowy walks in Central Park are an added bonus.

 The good thing about visiting NYC in the winter is that there’s no need to stay outside if the temperatures drop.
-While there are plenty of exciting outdoor things to do in NYC in the winter, there’s a myriad of indoor experiences like museums and restaurants that offer a warm retreat from the cold.
+While there are plenty of exciting outdoor things to do in NYC in the winter, many indoor experiences like museums and restaurants offer a warm retreat from the cold.

 Why Visit NYC In The Winter

 It’s no secret that New York is one of the most exciting seasonal destinations to visit in the U.S. Each season is prominently defined and equally celebrated throughout the city, whether it be with pumpkin displays in the fall or a line of ice cream trucks in the summer.
-You may be asking yourself, then, “Why should I brave the cold and visit in the winter?”
+You may ask yourself, “Why should I brave the cold and visit in the winter?”

 Are you beginning to paint a picture of what NYC looks like in the winter?
 It’s like living in a Hallmark movie!

 If you do decide to visit NYC in the winter, the best time is November and December, when the city is at the peak of its holiday celebrations.

-The last two months of the year offer a number of holiday-themed events that are unique to the city of New York, including the Macy’s Thanksgiving Day Parade, the Rockefeller Center Christmas Tree lighting, and the New Year’s Eve ball drop.
+The last two months of the year offer several holiday-themed events that are unique to the city of New York, including the Macy’s Thanksgiving Day Parade, the Rockefeller Center Christmas Tree lighting, and the New Year’s Eve ball drop.
 This is why spending Christmas or New Year’s in New York finds its way onto so many bucket lists.